MarkBebawy/Computational-Science-The-Hodgkin-Huxley-model/README.md

 #### hh.py
 Code for implementing the Hodgkin-Huxley model.

+#### poster_figures.py
+Code for generating figures used for our poster and for the code review.

+#### results_100_deter_1.csv
+File containing data to plot figure for code review.

 #### tools.py
-Methods for solving ordinary differential equations (Runge-Kutta 4 and Forward Euler).
+Implementation of methods for solving ordinary differential equations (Runge-Kutta 4 and Forward Euler) and for the shooting method to solve a partial differential equation from the HH-model.

 #### validation.py
 Code for model verification.
 This is done by checking if the model obeys